qiongyue/opensearch/README.md

-# opensearch_baidu
+# opensearch
-OpenSearch description for 百度
+some OpenSearch description snip